Improve the city's infrastructure. The

 South Bay Cities Council of

-my work with the COG, I have strong relationships with elected officials in
+with the COG, I have strong relationships with elected officials in

 Enhance the Lomita Railroad Museum,